Deregistration of medicinal products

 Deregistrations which are to take effect on 28 December 2020 can be submitted via DKMAnet from Monday 30 november at 20:00 to Monday 14 December 2020 at 20:00.

 Withdrawal of Marketing Authorisations can be done using DKMAnet or by writing to the Danish Medicines Agency.
 Letters concerning Marketing Authorisation withdrawals must reach the Danish Medicines Agency no later than 15 December 2020, to ensure the product(s) are deregistered before the 1st of January 2021.

 Special duty to notify medicine supply difficulties

-If the deregistration of a medicinal product could lead to serious supply difficulties, the holder of the marketing authorisation must notify the Danish Medicines Agency separately by sending an email to email@example.com – in addition to making the actual deregistration of the product.
+If the deregistration of a medicinal product could lead to serious supply difficulties, the holder of the marketing authorisation must notify the Danish Medicines Agency separately by sending an email to Send an email – in addition to making the actual deregistration of the product.
 You can read more about the notification duty on the webpage: Serious medicine supply difficulties.